Esri/lerc/OtherLanguages/js/README.md

 // use options
 const pixelBlock = Lerc.decode(arrayBuffer, {
   inputOffset: 10, // start from the 10th byte (default is 0)
-  returnPixelInterleavedDepthValues: true // only applicable to n-depth lerc2 blobs (default is false) });
+  returnInterleaved: true // only applicable to n-depth lerc2 blobs (default is false) });
 ```